COVID-19 and gender data resources

 COVID-19 and gender monitor

 This dashboard is a compilation of indicators that will inform gender-responsive policy action on COVID-19.

-UN Women is rolling out rapid assessment surveys to quickly capture the gendered consequences of COVID-19.
-The surveys have been distributed among millions of people and are showing that women and men are experiencing the effects of the pandemic differently.
+UN Women has conducted rapid gender assessment (RGA) surveys to quickly capture the gendered consequences of COVID-19.
+The findings from nearly 100,000 respondents across 58 countries are showing that women and men are experiencing the effects of the pandemic differently.